Find a pickleball court near you!

 Many people who are unfamiliar with pickleball assume that the pickleball net height is the same as a tennis net.
 But this is not true!

-According to the official USA Pickleball Rulebook, pickleball net height is 34″ in the middle and 36″ at the posts.
+According to the official USA Pickleball Rulebook, the correct pickleball net height is 34″ in the middle and 36″ at the sidelines.

 It sounds like a small difference, but that two inches can be significant.
 If you’ve ever had your shot hit just the top edge of the net, you already know those two inches can be the difference between victory and defeat.